grosser/has_a_location/README.markdown

 =====
  - add a location to your models (latitude/longitude)
  - find other models in a certain radius
+ - find other models on the same map (giving map size in pixels and zoom level)
- - prevent assignment of a default location (some value your maps script uses as starting point)
+ - prevent assignment of a default location (value your map script uses as default/starting point)
+ - complete test coverage

 INSTALL